The stages in modular training

 The course hours must all be what is called ‘instrument time under instruction’.
 All the time completed in a FTD qualifies, but the take-off and landing in the real aircraft do not.
 This is because they are completed visually rather than looking at the flight instruments, so in practice the flight time element of the course will be about 17 rather than 15 hours.

 The test will add about another 2½ hours and, as with the CPL course, the cost of the test is often excluded from course price.

 At this stage you may apply for a CPL licence, with a MEP class rating and an instrument rating.
 It is likely that you will have done the ATPL theory exams rather than just the CPL exams, so you will be able to fly as co-pilot on a multi-crew aeroplane.
 Sometimes people refer to this licence as a ‘frozen ATPL’ or fATPL; there is no such licence really, they are just referring to a CPL with ATPL theory.
 If and when you have the appropriate flying experience, you will be able to upgrade to an ATPL without any more formal training courses.

 The regulatory requirement is quite a short course consisting of a few days theory training, or ‘groundschool’, and then ten hours in a simulator.
 Sometimes an MCC course is combined with a type rating course, which is the course an employer will require you to do on their specific aeroplane type.
 However, most employers will require you to have an MCC certificate before they will consider your job application and increasingly favour APS-MCC courses.

 And there you are.
 Fully qualified, and joining the hundreds of other newly qualified commercial pilots looking for that all important first job.
-And this is where many flounder, realising that qualification does not automatically lead to employment.
+This is where many flounder, realising that qualification does not automatically lead to employment.
 Which is why we focus on your career rather than just your training and licence, as those are the stepping stones to your objective; that first job.